 The Night Before:

-- In a bowl mix together the starter, flour and water.
-Cover loosely and let stand overnight in a warm, draft free place.
+• In a bowl mix together the water, flour and Starter.
+Cover loosely with plastic wrap or towel and let stand overnight in a warm, draft free place.
 I place mine in the oven or microwave.

-Take out 3/4 cup to go back into the original starter jar.
+Take out 1/2 cup of mixture to go back into the original starter jar.

-- To the new starter dough mixture that rose overnight add the pancake ingredients and mix thoroughly.
+• To the new starter dough mixture that rose overnight add the salt, sugar, baking soda and eggs and mix thoroughly.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.